 Some children qualify for educational supports under IDEA, other under Section 504, and sometimes both laws apply.
-The infographic below helps describe the differences between these two laws, how eligibility is determined for children with ADHD, and the types of support received under each.
+The infographic, IDEA vs Section 504, helps describe the differences between these two laws, how eligibility is determined for children with ADHD, and the types of support received under each.

 The Individuals with Disabilities Education Act (IDEA) is the federal law that provides special education and needed related services for an eligible child with a disability to benefit from the child’s education.
 Services received under IDEA are often referred to as “special education.”
 An Individualized Education Program (IEP; sometimes called an Individualized Education Plan) is designed specifically for each eligible child with disabilities to provide a free appropriate public education (FAPE).